Gsvd/gsvd.dev/articles/create-a-seedbox-on-raspberry-pi-using-the-latest-version-of-qbittorrent.md

 ## Firewall (using UFW)

-Allow the necessary ports through the firewall, when the Nginx reverse proxy is configured, you can remove port 8080 from your authorisations.:
+Allow the necessary ports through the firewall, when the Nginx reverse proxy is configured, you can remove port 8080 from your authorisations:

 ```
 ufw allow 8080